hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

       The configmap.yaml file through template engine generate configmaps.
 In Kubernetes, a ConfigMap is a container for storing configuration data.
 Things like pods can access the data in a ConfigMap.
 	  The configmap.yaml file creates two configmaps namely genesis-block-peer and peer-config.
-	  For Create_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.
+	  For fabric-channel-create component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.

   - create_channel.yaml